-Ge neral He e (insert department name) patitis B vaccine and vaccination series to all employees who have st exposure follow-up to employees who have had an exposure in e occupational exposure, and eva e (insert position/person) aluations and procedures including the Hepatitis B vaccine and posure follow-up, including prophylaxis are: a.
-Made available at no cost to the employee; b.
-Made available to the employee at a reasonable time and place ; c.
-Performed by or under the supervision of a licensed physician o of another licensed healthcare professional; and r by or under the supervisior d.
-Provided according to the recommendations of the U.S. Public H lea1th Service.
-All laboratory tests shall be conducted by an accredited laboratory a at no cost to the employee.
-He patitis B Vaccination
+The (insert department name) shall make available the Hepatitis B vaccine and vaccination series to all employees who have occupational exposure, and post exposure follow-up to employees who have had an exposure incident.

+The (insert position/person) shall ensure that all medical evaluations and procedures including the Hepatitis B vaccine and vaccination series and post-exposure follow-up, including prophylaxis are:

+- a.
+Made available at no cost to the employee; - b.
+Made available to the employee at a reasonable time and place; - c.
+Performed by or under the supervision of a licensed physician or by or under the supervision of another licensed healthcare professional; and - d.
+Provided according to the recommendations of the U.S. Public Hea1th Service.

+All laboratory tests shall be conducted by an accredited laboratory at no cost to the employee.

+Hepatitis B Vaccination

+(insert name of position/person) is in charge of the Hepatitis B vaccination program. (where appropriate: We contract with to provide this service.)
 Hepatitis B vaccination shall be made available after the employee has received the training in occupational exposure (see information and training) and within 10 working days of initial assignment to all employees who have occupational exposure unless the employee has previously received the complete Hepatitis B vaccination series, antibody testing has revealed that the employee had previously been diagnosed with Hepatitis B, or the vaccine is contraindicate for medical reasons.